 Get in touch

-Whether you are a Small Business, a Bigger Business, or an Independent Contractor, Clark McNamara Lawyers would be delighted to assist you in reviewing your existing agreements and negotiating your new agreements in light of the impending extension of the Unfair Contract Term provisions.
+Whether you are a Small Business, a Bigger Business, or an Independent Contractor, CML Lawyers would be delighted to assist you in reviewing your existing agreements and negotiating your new agreements in light of the impending extension of the Unfair Contract Term provisions.